agilepro/software-craftsmanship/docs/Testing/test-script-fever.md

 ---
 #  Avoid "Test Script" Fever

 There is a strange propensity among developers to make tests more complicated than they need to be in the name of flexibility.
-Tests don’t need to be flexible, they need to be reliable and maintainable.
+Tests don't need to be flexible, they need to be reliable and maintainable.
 I have seen this pattern so many times it is worth a mention here to avoid it.
 To understand it, you have to consider a specific example.

 ## Scenario